jesgarciamartinez/fpjstsnode/presentation-english-markdown/15sum-product-types.md

 ### How do we consume sum types?

-TS provides us a sort of "pattern matching" with "exhaustiveness checking"
+TS provides us a sort of _pattern matching_ with _exhaustiveness checking_

 ```ts
 function assertNever(x: never): never {